8. Local employment contracts

 8.1.2 Staff directly recruited in another EU country

-Nationals of another EU member state may also be employed by a diplomatic mission or consular post, if they fall under the provisions on the free movement of labour.
-For Croatian nationals, a transitional regime is in effect; for the time being, the full free movement of labour does not apply to them.
+Nationals of another EU member state may also be employed by a diplomatic mission or consular post, if they fall under the rules of EU law concerning the free movement of workers.
 Staff members may be hired directly from another member state, without a prior stay in the Netherlands.
 In that case, they enjoy all privileges and immunities associated with their position.

 8.1.3 Staff directly recruited in a third country

 It is also possible to recruit people directly from a third country.
 They must be in possession of a valid residence permit that entitles them to work.
-Moreover, the diplomatic mission or consular post must obtain a work permit from the UWV WERKbedrijf (UWVWb).
+Moreover, the diplomatic mission or consular post must obtain a work permit from the Employee Insurance Agency (UWV).
 Please note that persons who hold an authorisation for temporary stay but not a work permit cannot be employed.

 8.1.4 Questions regarding legal status

-Any questions concerning legal aspects of the residence status of a prospective member of staff should be submitted the Host Nation Division of the Protocol Department (DPG/NG) of the Ministry of Foreign Affairs prior to arrival and before an employment contract is drawn up.
+Any questions concerning legal aspects of the residence status of a prospective member of staff should be submitted to the Host Country Division of the Protocol Department (DPG/NG) of the Ministry of Foreign Affairs prior to arrival and before an employment contract is drawn up.

 8.2 Contracts for Dutch nationals or permanent residents

-The employer and employee may opt for a foreign legal system to serve as the basis of an employment contract, but even then the mandatory provisions of Dutch employment legislation must be respected.
-These mandatory provisions should always be respected by both the employer and the employee and have been communicated to all diplomatic missions and consular posts through Note Verbale DPG 2018/189, dated 20 March 2018.
+The employer and employee may opt for a foreign legal system to serve as the basis of an employment contract, but the mandatory provisions of Dutch employment legislation must still be observed.
+These mandatory provisions should always be respected by both the employer and the employee and were communicated to all diplomatic missions and consular posts by Note Verbale DPG 2018/189, dated 20 March 2018.

 Mandatory provisions of Dutch employment legislation include the following:

-• no employment contract may be terminated while the employee is sick or pregnant;
+• an employment contract may not be terminated while the employee is sick or pregnant;

-• salaries must be paid monthly in a timely manner into a bank account held by the employee;
+• salaries must be paid in a timely manner;

-• different treatment of employees is not permitted; treatment must be on an equal basis. regardless of gender, sexual orientation, religion or political beliefs;
+• equal treatment of employees: employees must not be treated differently because of their gender, sexual orientation, religion or political beliefs;

 • employees must be given paid leave (a minimum of 20 working days’ leave per year).